DaanVrancken/HubbardTN/docs/src/Examples.md

 E = real(E0)./length(H);
 println("Groundstate energy: $E")
 ```
-Other properties, such as the bond dimension, the electron density and spin density (if it was a spin dependent calculation), can be calculated as well.
+Other properties, such as the bond dimension, the electron density and spin density (if it was a calculation without SU(2) symmetry), can be calculated as well.
 ```
 println("Bond dimension: $(hf.dim_state(ψ₀))")
 println("Electron density: $(hf.density_state(ψ₀))")